 Lord of the Mountains welcomes the homeless and others in need of a hot lunch, shower, laundry and internet access each Wednesday and Friday afternoons.
 Many of our clients are passing through Summit County and come to Day Services just a few times.
 Others are seasonal workers who are looking for a job or waiting for the resorts to open.
 They come for Day Services occasionally as they try to make ends meet.
 A few of our clients are regulars who have been coming to us often over the years.
 Many are unable to hold steady jobs due to mental, physical and/or learning disabilities.

 Clients are referred by Family and Intercultural Resource Center (FIRC) for Day Services.
-We average about five clients per session, but our numbers vary greatly from one to eighteen.
-Since 2012, we have served approximately 100 clients each year, for a total of nearly 500 visits.
+We average about 10-20 clients per session, but our numbers vary greatly.
+Since 2012, we have served approximately 100 individuals each year, for a total of about 900 visitors.

 The Community Dinner provides food for lunch.
 With funds raised at Lord of the Mountains and dedicated to Day Services, we purchase supplemental food, detergent, toothbrushes, razors, shampoo and soap.
 We have one washer and two dryers, plus a commercial hot water tank to best accommodate our clients’ needs.
 Our clients have access to our computers to do job searches.

 It would not be possible for Lord of the Mountains to host Day Services without volunteers who come from our congregation, other faith groups who worship in our building, and the Summit County community.
 Before our clients arrive, volunteers warm the food for lunch.
 They welcome clients as they come in and enter information in the registry.
 The afternoon is spent engaging with the clients as they shower, eat lunch, do laundry and nap.
 Clients will often help at the end of the day by putting the towels in the washer, cleaning up the kitchen and taking out the trash.